owncloud/docs/docs/build-the-docs.md

 The following build commands are used when regular content changes are made or small fixes to the UI are incorporated:

-* `yarn antora`
+* `npm antora`
 Used when you want to build the documentation where internal links have as base `doc.owncloud.com`.
 The  documentation is built for the live environment.
 Clicking on particular links will then direct to the docs homepage.
 Use only when you want to check these links or have the CI use them when building.

-* `yarn antora-local`
+* `npm antora-local`
 **This is the command which you will use the most.** It is used when you want to build the documentation locally where internal links have as base `http://localhost:8080`.
 The  documentation is fully sourced locally.
-Ideal for checking with `yarn serve` after content has been updated or added.
+Ideal for checking with `npm serve` after content has been updated or added.

-* `yarn antora-staging`
+* `npm antora-staging`
 Used when you want to build the documentation where internal links have as base `doc.staging.owncloud.com`.
 The  documentation is built for the staging environment.
 Note that you manually have to move the content created in `/public` to the staging web page to access it.
-Note that you can also view locally with `yarn serve` which is ideal as first preview step.
+Note that you can also view locally with `npm serve` which is ideal as first preview step.

-* `yarn antora-bundle`
+* `npm antora-bundle`
 Used when you want to build the documentation where internal links have as base `doc.staging.owncloud.com`.
 Compared to `antora-staging`, this uses a locally built `ui-bundle`.
 This build command should be used when you want to test a changed UI before rolling it out.

 **For Development Environments**

 The following build commands are used when bigger refactoring, changes or major upgrades including the UI are made:

-* `yarn antora-dev-local`
+* `npm antora-dev-local`
 Used when you want to build the documentation where internal links have as base `http://localhost:8080`.
 Compared to `antora-staging`, it uses a different site.yml file named `site-dev.yml` which sources manuals not from GitHub but locally.

-* `yarn antora-dev-bundle`
+* `npm antora-dev-bundle`
 Used when you want to build the documentation where internal links have as base `http://localhost:8080`.
 Compared to `antora-dev-local`, it uses a different site.yml file `site-dev.yml` which sources manuals not from GitHub but locally and uses a locally built `ui-bundle`.

 ## Generating the Documentation